mlohajner/AFST/afst2/README.md

 ### What this requires

-For the speed-up to kick in, **AFST2 must also be installed on the remote side**, reachable via SSH.
+For the speed-up to kick in, **AFST2 must also be installed on the remote side** and reachable via SSH.

 **AFST2 is no longer purely a local tool that happens to read remote mounts.**
 It's designed to run as a peer on both ends of the sync.